aws-samples/amazon-omics-tutorials/utils/cdk/omx-ecr-helper/README.md

 }
 ```

-Currently, Amazon Omics checks for the existence of ECR image repositories and specific image URIs before launching ECS tasks.
+Currently, AWS HealthOmics checks for the existence of ECR image repositories and specific image URIs before launching ECS tasks.
 This pre-check means you need to "prime" container images into ECR Private prior to a running a workflow that depends on them the first time, even if pull-through caching is enabled.

 The priming process is automated by submitting a container image manifest to a StepFunctions state machine that calls a CodeBuild Project that retrieves container image URIs.